Saturday 17th 4.30pm

 When she suddenly finds herself uprooted, heartbroken, living out of a suitcase and yearning for the comfort of home, Alice starts to plant seeds.
 She nurtures pot plants and vines on windowsills and draining boards, filling every new space with green, and with each unfurling petal and budding leaf, she begins to come back to life.

 Mixing memoir, botanical history and biography, Rootbound examines how bringing a little bit of the outside in can help us find our feet in a world spinning far too fast.

-- Alice Vincent writes a weekly urban gardening column for The Telegraph.
+Alice Vincent writes a weekly urban gardening column for the Telegraph since 2013.
 She is considered an expert in the millennial fascination with gardening and plants and has developed a considerable following and reputation for her fresh take on horticulture.

-- She is also the creator of Noughticulture, a newsletter and Instagram account with over 20K followers.
+She is the creator of Noughticulture , a newsletter and Instagram account with over 20K followers.

 The Well Gardened Mind, Rediscovering Nature in the Modern World